luluzhou1/alinush.github.io/_posts/2022-09-18-pairings-or-bilinear-maps.md

 #### Acknowledgements

-I would like to thank Dan Boneh for helping me clarify and contextualize the history around Weil, as well as for inspiring me to do a little more research and write this historical account.
+I would like to thank Dan Boneh for helping me clarify and contextualize the history around Weil, as well as for [his 2015 Simons talk](https://www.youtube.com/watch?v=1RwkqZ6JNeo), which inspired me to do a little more research and write this historical account.

 ---